Scientific: Opuntia polyacantha

 Growth Habit: Evergreen, succulent perennial, slow growth rate, densely mostly basally branched, prostrate and widely spreading, only 2 to 3 feet in height.

-Foliage/Texture: Stems of all Opuntia are jointed into flattened sections called blades or pads which store water.
-Plains prickly pear cacti are known for their dense arrangement of areoles having either brownish glochids or numerous yellowish-white to iridescent white spines, spines straight or wavy ranging in length from less than 1/4-inch to over 7-inches long; coarse texture.
+Foliage/Texture: Stems of all Opuntia are jointed into flattened sections called clades or cladodes (lay people call them "blades" or "pads") that store water.
+Plains prickly pear cactus clades are known for their dense arrangement of areoles having either brownish glochids or numerous yellowish-white to iridescent white spines, spines straight or wavy ranging in length from less than 1/4-inch to over 7-inches long; coarse texture.

 Flowers & Fruits: Magenta, apricot, or yellow flowers, 2 to 3 inches in diameter, on ends of highest pads; fruits are pale, oblong, yellowish green to reddish in late summer and fall.
 Fruits are edible.